 To find who you think is best to care for you, you can interview your healthcare providers, like your OB/GYN or nurse-midwife.
 You can use these checklists to ask your nurse-midwife or your OB/GYN at your first pre-natal appointment.
 If you decide you want to change healthcare providers, it’s easier to do it early in your pregnancy.
 You’ll also want to ask your insurance which healthcare providers they’ll pay for.

-Some women have a doula to help them during labor and birth.
+Some women and birthing people have a doula to help them during labor and birth.
 Doulas are not nurses or doctors.
 And, insurance does not usually pay for them.
 But, if someone is with you and helps you during your entire labor and birth, you are less likely to have a C-section.
-Many women say that having a team of people, or a labor support team, makes their birthing experience better.
-This article explains how to find a doula.
-It also talks about how your family or friends can help you when you’re in labor.
+Many women and birthing people say that having a team of people, or a labor support team, makes their birthing experience better.